The online survey

 I don't want to do it all in one go.
 Can I save it and come back and finish it later?

 Yes.
-You can save it and finish it at a later time.
-Make sure you have saved before exiting though or you will have to start again.
+You can save your survey and finish it at a later time.
+Make sure you save before exiting, or you will have to start again.

 I’m experiencing technical difficulties with my survey.
 Who can I speak to?